sebabrata-mukherjee/sebabrata-mukherjee.github.io/README.md

 We are interested in how optical states propagate along intricately designed photonic networks.
 We create such devices in our lab using femtosecond laser pulses and explore novel light-matter interactions with incredible precision and controllability.
-Find more details on the above tabs.
+Find more details in the above tabs.
 </strong>
 </p>